pacha/vem-doc/content/docs/users-guide/folds.rst

 Automatic folding
 -----------------

-By default, folds are created manually and lost when the file is closed (unless previously saved with ``:mkview``.
-However, you can also have your code automatically folded if that's how you prefer to work.
+By default, folds are created manually.
+However, they are lost when the file is closed (unless previously saved with ``:mkview``) and creating them may be a bit cumbersome in some cases.
+That's why you can also have your code automatically folded.
 To do so, there are two main options:

-    * Having folds defined using indent: this is very practical as it works with any programming language or file type as long as the content is correctly indented.
+    * **Having folds defined using indent**: this is very practical as it works with any programming language or file type as long as the content is correctly indented.

-    * Having folds defined using the file content's structure (ie. the syntax of the programming language): this method can yield better results as the folds are created based on the content itself.
+    * **Having folds defined using the file content's structure (ie. the syntax of the programming language)**: this method can yield better results as the folds are created based on the content itself.
 However, it may require that you install an external plugin for your file type.